-Your local waterway is so much more than just a towpath.
-And we’re working hard to make sure that there’s always more going on across the whole country.
+Your local waterway is so much more than just a towpath and we’re working hard to make sure that there’s always something going on across the whole country.

 We work with artists, we develop art programmes and engage with local community groups.
 We do it because we believe in bringing people together, to spark creativity and give people places to escape to.